Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 In SaaS, a low churn rate is critical for long-term success and product-led growth.
 High churn indicates issues with customer satisfaction, product-market fit, or the effectiveness of ongoing support.

-Because acquiring new customers is often more costly than retaining existing ones, SaaS companies should always focus on minimizing churn through improvements in customer service, product features, and user experience.
+Because acquiring new customers is often more costly than retaining existing customers, SaaS companies should always focus on minimizing churn through improvements in customer service, product features, and user experience.

 6. Customer Retention Rate (CRR)